Can I get the flu vaccine at Children’s?

-How much does it cost to get a flu vaccination at Children’s?
+How much does it cost to get the flu vaccine at Children’s?

 - Anyone younger than 21 is considered a patient and will be billed for a flu vaccination.
 The cost is $35 and the amount you owe depends on your insurance coverage.
 Financial assistance is available.
 Apply online or print an application form (PDF).

-- Flu vaccinations are free for adults 21 years and older who live with a patient.
+- Flu vaccines are free for adults 21 years and older who live with a patient.
 We provide this to promote a healthy living environment for our patients.

 Information updated Nov.
 17, 2014